Graphic-Technologies/w2020/_assignments/assignment-1-avatar-icon.md

 ---
 layout: deliverable
-num: 3
+num: 1
-title: Character Vectorization
+title: Avatar Icon
-type: exercise
+type: assignment
 intro: |-
   The goal of this assignment is to learn how basic shapes can be used to create logos and other designs.
 active: true